AeonGUI

 What It Includes

-- Text layout and font shaping via Pango and Fontconfig.
+• Text layout and font shaping via Pango, HarfBuzz, and Fontconfig.

-- Demo applications for OpenGL, Vulkan, and Metal.
+• Demo applications for OpenGL, Vulkan, Metal, and Direct3D12.

 Architecture Overview